farid555/farid555/README.md

 # Welcome to my GitHub
- Thank you for taking the time to visit my website.
+ Thank you for taking the time to visit my GitHub.
 Hi there, I’m Mohammad Farid Uzzaman 👋

 ---

 👀 I’m passionate about **DevOps, Cloud computing, and Automation**

-I have developed over the years from tinkering with basic scripts to using technology to solve real-world challenges.
+Over the years, I have developed from tinkering with basic scripts to using technology to solve real-world challenges.
 Today I specialize in:

 -  **Client Relationship Management**: Understanding and complying with the client's needs.
 -  **Requirements Gathering**: Implementing and documenting project or software requirements.